victorpellizerdocato/rpa-challenge/README.md

 topic - the news topic

-months_delta - number of months for which you need to receive news
+months_delta - range of months you want to receive news from

 ## Features on v1.0
 1. Opens https://www.latimes.com/